bookgenesis/bg-legaldocs/Terms-of-Service.md

 **Web Traffic.** We use a third party, comScore, Inc. (“comScore”), to measure WordPress.com’s audience and usage.
-By hosting your website on WordPress.com, you agree to assign the traffic relating to your website to Automattic and authorize us to sign a Traffic Assignment Letter on your behalf for comScore audience measurement reports.
-Your website’s traffic will be included under Automattic.
+By hosting your website on WordPress.com, you agree to assign the traffic relating to your website to Book Genesis and authorize us to sign a Traffic Assignment Letter on your behalf for comScore audience measurement reports.
+Your website’s traffic will be included under Book Genesis.
 You understand that your website will not receive credit for traffic in these reports, and you must not assign your website’s traffic to any other party.
 If we or comScore require additional documentation to verify ownership of your website or domain name, you agree to make reasonable efforts to accommodate such requests.

 **Prohibited Uses.** By using WordPress.com, you represent and warrant that your Content and conduct do not violate the [User